Upper Geyser Basin, Sawmill Group

 Sawmill Geyser is the largest member of the group.
 In "Sawmill mode" it is active about one-third of the time, playing up to 10 m (33 feet) height.
 The vent opens into a funnel whose shape often sets the ejected water into rotation.
 The spinning water column may have been the reason for calling it Sawmill Geyser.
 Moreover, there is another noteworthiness: The observation of three eruption modes with different heights and durations hints that the plumbing system can contribute as a whole or in distinct parts to an eruption.

 Except for the second half of the year 1967, Sawmill Geyser has proven to be a very reliable performer.
 All the bigger was the surprise in January 2017, when Sawmill ceased all activity.
 Just a little later also Old Tardy Geyser (see below) entered dormancy, while Tardy Geyser reduced the number of its eruptions dramatically.
-To complete this confusing picture, the "Penta-Churn mode" failed to take over, all related geysers stay quiet.
+To complete this confusing picture, the "Penta-Churn mode" failed to take over, all related geysers stayed quiet.
 With little changes this situation continued until June 24th, 2021, when Sawmill resumed its regular play.
 The reasons for this anomaly are still unknown in detail, however, it is common knowledge that in the short or long term geysers are parts of dynamic hydrothermal systems.

 The inconspicuous vent of Uncertain Geyser is embedded in the south rim of Sawmill's geyserite lining.
 It is much less active than Sawmill itself and it seems that a deep drain of Sawmill triggers its up to 4 m (13 feet) high eruptions.
 Uncertain Geyser anticipated the current dormancy of Sawmill Geyser by ceasing its activity already towards the end of 2016.